How to keep your pipes from freezing when temperatures dip below zero

 Natalie Neysa Alund is a senior reporter for USA TODAY.
 Reach her at nalund@usatoday.com and follow her on X @nataliealund.

-This article originally appeared on USA TODAY: How to keep your pipes from freezing during winter
+This article originally appeared on Cincinnati Enquirer: How to keep your pipes from freezing during winter